Liberation (film series): Approval

 The Fire Bulge was completed in late 1968.
 A special screening was made to Shtemenko, who had only two comments to make: first, a scene showing a soldier entertaining local girls in his tank had to be removed; Second, when seeing the actor portraying him with major general ranks, he claimed he was already a lieutenant general at the time.
 Ozerov answered that according to their material, he was not.
 The aforementioned scene does not appear in the film.

 A more important pre-release viewing had to be held for Defense Minister Andrei Grechko and Yepishev.
 After the screening ended, the generals headed for the exit without saying a word.
 Ozerov asked for their opinion; Grechko answered, "I will not say a word to you!" and left the room.
-The film had to be edited four times before it was authorized for public screening on 1969, together with the already finished second part, Breakthrough.
+The film had to be edited four times before it was authorized for public screening in 1969, together with the already finished second part, Breakthrough.
 The two had their world premiere in July 1969, during the VI Moscow Film Festival.